-Life Case Studies in
+Life Case Stories in

 How a relatively inexperienced team sitting on the bench (unassigned developers who have no live projects and are waiting for new projects/ orders to arrive) gave birth to a Centre of Excellence of an emerging technology.
 This is my real story of getting extra-ordinary performance from ordinary people.

 How a fresh graduate trainee was transformed into an expert in a supposedly very difficult technology - Computer Telephony Interface.